Illumina/manta/src/markdown/mantaUserGuide.md

 Manta is primarily tested for whole genome DNA-Seq experiments of single diploid samples or subtractive analysis of a matched tumor/normal sample pair.
-There has been limited testing in support of other cases:
+There is some support for other use cases:

 * For exome or other targeted sequencing experiments, the workflow can be configured with the `--exome` flag to set filtration levels more appropriate for